nadinaham/RRP/README.md

 # RRP documentation

+This is the official documentation and repository for Professor Lixin Gao's project, Privacy-Preserving Data Analytics on Complex Networks.
+Research partners: Nadine Han and Shirley Zhu

 # Week 1
 Goals were to find an online model using Python to filter out videos for moving objects.